+CONTENTS

+1. SCOPE OF THE POLICY

+2. WITHERSLACK GROUP WILL

+3. OUR PRIVACY NOTICES

+4. RESPONSIBILITIES

+5. REQUESTING DATA (A SUBJECT ACCESS REQUEST)

+6. SECURITY OF PERSONAL DATA

+7. BREACHES OF PERSONAL DATA

+8. RECORDING OF PROCESSING ACTIVITY

+9. REFERENCES

+The Data Protection Act 2018

+UK General Data Protection Regulations (UK GDPR)

+10. ASSOCIATED FORM

+DPG17 - Incident Report Restrictive Physical Intervention Redaction Guidance

+11. APPENDICES

-Appendix A - 6 Step Response Plan Appendix B - Bring Your Own Device Guidance (BYOD)
+Appendix A - 6 Step Response Plan

+Appendix B - Bring Your Own Device Guidance (BYOD)

 1 SCOPE OF THE POLICY

-- 1.1 The Witherslack Group (We, Us, Our) believe that protecting the privacy of our staff and children/young people and regulating their safety through data management, control, and evaluation is vital to whole-establishment and individual progress. - 1.2 We collect personal data from children/youngpeople, parents/carers, and staff and process it in order to support safeguarding, teaching, learning, monitoring and reporting on child/young person and staff progress, and to strengthen our pastoral provision. - 1.3 We take responsibility for ensuring that any data that We collect and process is used correctly and only as is necessary.
+1.1 The Witherslack Group (We, Us, Our) believe that protecting the privacy of our staff and children/young people and regulating their safety through data management, control, and evaluation is vital to whole-establishment and individual progress.

+1.2 We collect personal data from children/youngpeople, parents/carers, and staff and process it in order to support safeguarding, teaching, learning, monitoring and reporting on child/young person and staff progress, and to strengthen our pastoral provision.

+1.3 We take responsibility for ensuring that any data that We collect and process is used correctly and only as is necessary.
 The establishment will keep all affected parties fully informed of how data is collected, what is collected, and how it is used.
 National curriculum results, attendance and registration records, special educational needs data, and any relevant medical information are examples of the type of data that We need.
-Through effective data management we can monitor the full range of Our provisions allowing Us to evaluate the wellbeing and academic progression of Our Group to ensure that we are doing all that we can to support both staff and children/young people. - 1.4 More specific detail on what information is collated, why it is collated, how it is used, shared and secured can be obtained in Witherslack Group Privacy Notice.
+Through effective data management we can monitor the full range of Our provisions allowing Us to evaluate the wellbeing and academic progression of Our Group to ensure that we are doing all that we can to support both staff and children/young people.

+1.4 More specific detail on what information is collated, why it is collated, how it is used, shared and secured can be obtained in Witherslack Group Privacy Notice.
 We are registered with the ICO ref number Z3410582.

 2 WITHERSLACK GROUP WILL

-- 2.1 In line with the current Data Protection Legislation including Data Protection Act 2018 and (UK) General Data Protection Regulations.
-We will adhere to the requirements of Article 5: principles relating to the processing of personal data. - 2.2 Personal Data is described as; - Personal data is information that relates to an identified or identifiable individual. - What identifies an individual could be as simple as a name or a number or could include other identifiers such as an IP address or a cookie identifier, or other factors. - If it is possible to identify an individual directly from the information you are processing, then that information may be personal data. - If you cannot directly identify an individual from that information, then you need to consider whether the individual is still identifiable.
-You should take into account the information you are processing together with all the means reasonably likely to be used by either you or any other person to identify that individual.
+2.1 In line with the current Data Protection Legislation including Data Protection Act 2018 and (UK) General Data Protection Regulations.
+We will adhere to the requirements of Article 5: principles relating to the processing of personal data.

+2.2 Personal Data is described as;

+Personal data is information that relates to an identified or identifiable individual.
+What identifies an individual could be as simple as a name or a number or could include other identifiers such as an IP address or a cookie identifier, or other factors.
+If it is possible to identify an individual directly from the information you are processing, then that information may be personal data.

-Document Number: DPP05 Issue Date: 18/01/2024 Version Number: 02 Status: FINAL Next Review Date: 27/10/2024 Page 2 Linked to Policy Number: As Above
+Document Number: DPP05 Issue Date: 03/10/2024 Version Number: V04 Status: FINAL Next Review Date: 26/10/2025 Page 2 Linked to Policy Number: As Above